tonyketcham/puerh.wtf/content/tastings/canopy-flasher.md

 6. More sweet doughiness, smoothing feeling on the tongue that lasts throughout the mouth.
 7. mmmmm good i'd say Nice    i would say: nice + mineral finish with subdued flowers
 8. Getting more into the milky territory for sure
+9. A little thin and pootering out, but still background drinkable